BDanaE24/PROIECT-PRACTIC-TESTARE-MANUALA/README.md

 -	functional business specifications are defined
 -	roles needed for the project are allocated
 -	testing environment is up and running
--	smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testin
+-	smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)

 #### Exit criteria: